notPaya/UFO_Sightings_Data_Analysis/README.md

 # 🛸 UFO Sightings Analysis

-## 📌 Opis projekta
+## 📌 Project Description

-Ovaj projekat analizira podatke o viđenjima NLO-a koristeći Python.

-Podaci se obrađuju i vizualizuju pomoću sljedećih biblioteka:
+This project analyzes UFO sightings data using Python.

+The data is processed and visualized using the following libraries:

-* pandas
+- pandas
-* matplotlib
+- matplotlib
-* folium
+- folium

 ---

-## ⚙️ Funkcionalnosti
+## ⚙️ Features

-* ✔️ Čišćenje podataka (datum, vrijeme, koordinate)
-* ✔️ Analiza po:

-  * godinama
-  * državama
-  * oblicima NLO-a
+- ✔️ Data cleaning (date, time, coordinates)
+- ✔️ Analysis by:
+  - years
+  - countries
+  - UFO shapes

 ---

-## 📊 Vizualizacija
+## 📊 Visualization

-* 📈 Graf viđenja po godinama
-* 🌍 Karta svijeta sa lokacijama NLO-a
+- 📈 UFO sightings per year (line chart)
+- 🌍 World map with UFO sighting locations

 ---

-## 📊 Primjeri analiza
+## 📊 Example Analysis

-### 📈 UFO viđenja po godinama
+### 📈 UFO Sightings per Year

-Prikazuje koliko je viđenja zabilježeno svake godine.
+Shows how many sightings were recorded each year.

 ---

-### 🌍 Mapa svijeta
+### 🌍 World Map

-Interaktivna mapa sa označenim lokacijama NLO viđenja.
+An interactive map displaying UFO sighting locations around the world.

+---

+## 🚀 Note

+This project was created for educational purposes and serves as a practice for data analysis and visualization using Python.